Internships

 Community Health Media Internship

 The Community Health Media Center is a student-powered, student-driven strategic communications firm based in Burlington.
-Students work with community leaders, health and wellness professionals and nonprofit organizations to build strategies and materials for amplifying community wellness messages.
+Students work with community leaders, health and wellness professionals, and nonprofit organizations to build strategies and materials for amplifying community wellness messages.

 Health Equity Internship Program Internship Award from the New English Public Health Training Center

 NEPHTC selects a total of four to six students and projects per year in all six New England states.
 Students with community-based internship projects approved by a community host agency and their university's internship program can apply now on the NEPHTC website.
 Students receive a $3,500 stipend upon completion of their internship and submission of a final report or poster, which is provided to the Health Resources and Services Administration (HRSA).
 Students should have a total of 200 hours of internship work or the number of work hours required by their school's internship program.
-Learn more about the program, review program guidelines, and apply online.
+Learn more about the Health Equity Internship program, review program guidelines (PDF), and apply online.
 Applications are reviewed on a rolling basis.

-Internship Opportunities funded by the New England Public Health Training Center
+Internship Opportunities Funded By The New England Public Health Training Center

-The first internship is with the Alcohol and Drug Abuse Prevention Team to develop a Substance Misuse Data Dashboard using Power BI.
+The first internship is with the Alcohol and Drug Abuse Prevention Team to develop a substance misuse data dashboard using Power BI.
 The student will work with aggregate data sets (e.g. SATIS—Substance Abuse Treatment Information System and VPMS – Vermont Prescription Monitoring System) and determine the best data display methods for each indicator to create an interactive report.

-The second internship is with the District Office in White River Junction to engage communities in a better understanding of social isolation and possible solutions, explore the literature on community and policy-based solutions to lessen social isolation and loneliness especially in seniors, and develop an implementation plan with local partners to expand or create programs or policy change that could lessen the negative impacts of isolation in our district.
+The second internship is with the District Office in White River Junction to engage communities in a better understanding of social isolation and possible solutions, explore the literature on community and policy-based solutions to lessen social isolation and loneliness, especially in seniors, and develop an implementation plan with local partners to expand or create programs or policy change that could lessen the negative impacts of isolation in our district.

 • Student-run clubs